Adiponectin: Function

-Adiponectin is secreted into the bloodstream where it accounts for approximately 0.01% of all plasma protein at around 5-10 μg/mL (mg/L).
-In adults, plasma concentrations are higher in females than males, and are reduced in diabetics compared to non-diabetics.
+Adiponectin is secreted into the bloodstream, where it accounts for about 0.01% of all plasma protein at around 5-10 μg/mL.
+In adults, plasma concentrations are higher in females than males, and are reduced in diabetics compared to nondiabetics.
 Weight reduction significantly increases circulating concentrations.

 Adiponectin automatically self-associates into larger structures.
 Initially, three adiponectin molecules bind together to form a homotrimer.
 The trimers continue to self-associate and form hexamers or dodecamers.
-Like the plasma concentration, the relative levels of the higher-order structures are sexually dimorphic, where females have increased proportions of the high-molecular weight forms.
-Recent studies showed that the high-molecular weight form may be the most biologically active form regarding glucose homeostasis.
+Like the plasma concentration, the relative levels of the higher-order structures are sexually dimorphic, where females have increased proportions of the high-molecular-weight forms.
+Recent studies showed that the high-molecular-weight form may be the most biologically active form regarding glucose homeostasis.
 High-molecular-weight adiponectin was further found to be associated with a lower risk of diabetes with similar magnitude of association as total adiponectin.
 However, coronary artery disease has been found to be positively associated with high molecular weight adiponectin, but not with low molecular weight adiponectin.

-Adiponectin exerts some of its weight reduction effects via the brain.
+Adiponectin exerts some of its weight-reduction effects via the brain.
 This is similar to the action of leptin; adiponectin and leptin can act synergistically.

 Adiponectin promoted synaptic and memory function in the brain.
 Humans with lower levels of adiponectin have reduced cognitive function.